bodybuildingfly/trello-card-scheduler/README.md

 ### Running the Container

-To run the application, you must provide the following environment variables to the `docker run` command.
+To run the application, you must provide environment variables to the `docker run` command.
+The required variables depend on whether you are using an external or local database.

-#### Required Environment Variables
+#### Running with an External Database
+When using the standard image, you must provide the following environment variables:

 * **Database Connection:**
     * `DB_HOST`: The hostname or IP address of your PostgreSQL database.